MRtrix3/mrtrix3/docs/reference/commands/sh2peaks.rst

 -  **-num peaks** the number of peaks to extract (default: 3).

--  **-direction phi theta** the direction of a peak to estimate.
+-  **-direction phi theta**  *(multiple uses permitted)* the direction of a peak to estimate.
 The algorithm will attempt to find the same number of peaks as have been specified using this option.

 -  **-peaks image** the program will try to find the peaks that most closely match those in the image provided.